-The development and implementation of a planning program is essential to ensure an adequate and efficient transportation system in the urbanized area.
+• The development and implementation of a planning program is essential to ensure an adequate and efficient transportation system in the urbanized area.
 This includes a planning program in which the public involvement will be evaluated for environmental justice issues.
 To continue a well-defined and operational cooperative, continuous, and comprehensive planning process that is sensitive to the needs of the traveling public and the environment.

-The development of a draft and final Unified Planning and Work Program for the Monroe Urbanized Area MPO.

-Making amendments/revisions to the UPWP on an as-needed basis.
+- The development of a draft and final Unified Planning and Work Program for the Monroe Urbanized Area MPO. - Making revisions to the UPWP on an as-needed basis. - Reviewing the Public Participation Plan periodically and making revisions as needed.

-A Unified Planning and Work Program that meets the requirements of federal law 23 CFR 450.308, and other applicable transportation planning and environmental regulations.
-As required, quarterly reports are submitted to FHWA.
+• A Unified Planning and Work Program that meets the requirements of federal law 23 CFR 450.308, and other applicable transportation planning and environmental regulations.
+As required, monthly and annual reports are submitted to FHWA.